 Note: It's ideal to use a thermometer when working with oil.
 If you don't have one, test if it's ready by dropping a small piece of dough in.
 If it sizzles and floats to the top, you should be good to go.

-Step 6: Make the chocolate sauce by melting some dark chocolate, coconut milk, cinnamon, and vanilla together in a double boiler over low.
-Serve on the side of your warm and crispy churros mexicanos.
+Make the chocolate sauce by melting some dark chocolate, coconut milk, cinnamon, and vanilla together in a double boiler over low.
+Serve this sauce on the side of your warm and crispy vegan churros.
 Happy eating!

-If you're making vegan churros, you need something to serve with them!
+If you’re making a batch of vegan churros, you need something to serve with them!
 Other than chocolate sauce, here are some more popular dips and drinks to go alongside:

 - Café de olla: A traditional Mexican coffee made with cinnamon and piloncillo.